c4almash/Simple-trip-advisor/Process.md

 Tasks Assignment
 ----------------
-During our in class meetings, all team members would share their strengths and weaknesses and accordingly be assigned tasks.
+During our in-class meetings, all team members would share their strengths and weaknesses and accordingly be assigned tasks.
 At our meetings we would have a write-up of issues, which we then open Github tickets for.
 We used Github continuously throughout the project for day-to-day tasks and overall design issues.

 GitHub Issue Management System
 ------------------------------